Admission Requirements and Candidate Selection

 You will need 3 references.
 One must be from a physical therapist.
 Other references can be health care professionals who have observed you in a patient care environment or college instructors or employers.

-Applications are due November 1st.
-We will begin notifying students of their acceptance status in early March with hopes of notifying everyone by mid, April.
+Applications are due October 1st.
+We will begin notifying students of their acceptance status in late November/early December with hopes of notifying everyone by mid-January.
 Some students may be given an option to be on an alternate list for notification if a seat becomes available.

 When can I speak to a faculty member?

-We have information sessions for prospective students in room 3113 Health Sciences Bldg. starting at 3:30pm-5:00pm.
-You are welcome to attend any of these sessions to find out more about our program and to tour the facilities, meet a faculty member and ask questions.
-You are also welcome to attend an information session regarding the Doctor in Physical Therapy Program, Saturday, August 17, 2019, from 9am - 12pm in room 2000 of the Health Sciences Building.
-This session is open to the public.
-Meet faculty and students, tour the facilities, find out about the program and get your questions answered.
+We have information sessions for prospective students held virtually and in person throughout the academic year.
+You are welcome to attend any of these sessions to find out more about our program, meet a faculty member and ask questions.
+You are also welcome to attend an information session regarding the Doctor in Physical Therapy Program held in early August each year.
+This session is open to the public and provides an opportunity to meet faculty and students, tour the facilities, find out about the program and get your questions answered.
 To sign up for any information session, please click here.

 What do I do if I have questions regarding filling out the application?